 - Global politics is a struggle for power over mankind.

-- Only the concept of „Egoism“ or „Selfishness“ is fruitful in global politics, what means that „our“ national interests are morally superior in comparison with those interests by all others.
+- Only the concept of „Egoism“ or „Selfishness“ is fruitful in global politics, which means that „our“ national interests are morally superior in comparison with those interests by all others.

 - Reciprocal interactions among component parts of the system of global politics are necessary.